ROS node

 In addition to installing the dependencies from requirements.txt into a venv you will also need to source the ROS setup script:

-You can now connect to the running ROS system by running:
+You can now connect to the running ROS system by running this in a separate terminal:

 python examples/python/ros_node/main.py # run the example